Process Control: A Comprehensive Guide to Implementation and Understanding in Industrial Systems

 This strategy is more suitable for simple processes where precision is not critical.
 However, it can lead to oscillations around the setpoint, as the controller continually switches the actuator on and off.
 This is known as cycling, which can cause wear and tear on the actuator and instability in the process.

-The On-Off control strategy is often used in systems where the process variable can only be in one of two states, such as a light switch that can be either on or off.
+The on-off control strategy is often used in systems where the process variable can only be in one of two states, such as a light switch that can be either on or off.
 It is also used in systems where the actuator can only be in one of two states, such as a valve that can be either fully open or fully closed.
 [5]

-Despite its simplicity, the On-Off control strategy is not suitable for processes that require a smooth and precise control of the process variable.
+Despite its simplicity, the On-Off control strategy is not suitable for processes that require smooth and precise control of the process variable.
 More advanced control strategies, such as PID control, are used for these processes.

 Proportional-Integral-Derivative (PID) Control Strategy